Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Impact of tomography on dark energy constraints

 We sample galaxies to a redshift resolution $\diff z=0.1$, which we note is slightly more pessimistic than the target accuracy for the \textit{Euclid} photo-$z$ estimation for weak lensing science, $\sigma_{z}/(1+z)\leq0.05$.
 However, due to our simulation methodology, we find that this is the limiting precision that allows for a consistent recovery of the fiducial cosmology from the 2-point statistics measured from the catalogues.
 In Appendix~\ref{sec:results-validation} we present our validation methodology to investigate the accuracy of our simulation method and demonstrate the ability of our pipeline to self-consistently reproduce the underlying 3$\times$2pt signal predicted by the input cosmology.

-Following Sect.~\ref{subsec:estimators} we measure the 3$\times$2pt Pseudo-$C_{\ell}$ bandpowers of the data in the catalogues to derive tomographic constraints on dark energy, meaning that the theoretical model for the full sky power spectra needs to be convolved with the mixing matrices associated with the DR1 mask.
+Following the procedure detailed in Sect.~\ref{subsec:estimators}, we measured the 3$\times$2pt Pseudo-$C_{\ell}$ bandpowers of the data in the catalogues to derive tomographic constraints on dark energy, meaning that the theoretical model for the full-sky power spectra needs to be convolved with the mixing matrices associated with the DR1 mask.
 In addition, a model for the noise components (see Eq.~\ref{eq:data_pcl}) is required for a direct comparison.
-We measure the power spectra in the multipole range $100\leq\ell\leq1500$ and use 10 bandpowers binned logarithmically in angular scale.
-In Appendix~\ref{sec:correction_factors} we discuss the impact on the $(w_{0}, w_{a})$ constraints resulting from the use of the finite number of 400 realisations.
+We measure cosmic shear power spectra in the multipole range $100\leq\ell\leq1500$, and power spectra for the angular clustering and galaxy-galaxy lensing components in the range $100\leq\ell\leq600$, to isolate the scales where the assumption of the constant galaxy bias remains well-motivated.
+We evaluate all power spectra using ten bandpowers binned logarithmically in angular scale.

-By fixing all other parameters in the likelihood analysis, we find that the inference process is extremely finely tuned, and even a $\ll1\%$ systematic effect in the 3$\times$2pt bandpowers (see also Appendix~\ref{subsec:validation-no-noise} \& Appendix~\ref{subsec:validation-noise}) leads to a biased recovery of the fiducial parameter values, $(w_{0}, w_{a})=(-1, 0)$.
-Hence, in order to examine the effects of tomographic binning on the true cosmology, we choose to work with the fiducial data vector but use a numerical covariance matrix, which we derive from our simulated measurements (see Sect.~\ref{subsec:numerical-covariance-matrix}).
+By fixing all other parameters in the likelihood analysis, we find that the inference process is extremely finely tuned, and even a $\ll1\%$ systematic effect in the 3$\times$2pt bandpowers (see also Appendices~\ref{subsec:validation-no-noise} and~\ref{subsec:validation-noise}) leads to a biased recovery of the fiducial parameter values, $(w_{0}, w_{a})=(-1, 0)$.
+Hence, to examine the effects of tomographic binning on the true cosmology, we choose to work with the fiducial data vector but use a numerical covariance matrix, which we derive from our simulated measurements (see Sect.~\ref{subsec:numerical-covariance-matrix}).
 This ensures that we will be probing the fluctuations about the true cosmology, but we do not expect that the size of the errorbars and the $(w_{0}, w_{a})$ contours will change, since we retain the realistic simulated noise that is observed in the 3$\times$2pt data from our catalogues.